devmatiasj/task-manager/README.md

 This is a simple task list application built with Angular.

 ## Features
-Add new tasks
+Add new tasks,
-Mark tasks as completed
+Mark tasks as completed,
 Remove tasks

 ## Technologies Used
 Angular
-RxJS
 HTML
 CSS
 Primeng

 ## Install dependencies:
-npm install
+`npm install`

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.